thxCode/rancher1.x-restarting-controller/README.md

 ## How to use this image

-By default, this controller uses a label named "io.rancher.controller.stop_when_restarting" to manage the restarting count of containers.
-For example, when creating a "Service" on Rancher, you can set `io.rancher.controller.stop_when_restarting=3` on "Labels".
-If one of those containers of the "Service" has been restarted over `3` times, the "Service" will be stopped.
+- This controller is deployed on each "Environment" (as same as "Infrastructure") and labeled by `io.rancher.container.create_agent=true, io.rancher.container.agent.role=environment`, it will detect the `stopped` status of each "Container".
+- By default, this controller have `300` intolerable seconds, which means it can allow one "Container" to be restarted below `3` times during the 300 seconds.
+- If one "Container" has been labeled by `io.rancher.restarting_controller.ignore=true`, this controller will never manage it.

 ### Running parameters